-Generally lambs will be available for pick up when 8 weeks old.
+The May/June born lambs will be available for pick up in July/August as they reach age 8 weeks.
+Lambs age 7 weeks or less are only sold in family groups (see more on family groups below), together with their siblings and mother.
 I begin to accept hold deposits on lambs when they are 4 weeks old.
-In additon to lambs I sell a few ewes in milk each year, often with a lamb at thier side.
-Lambs age 7 weeks or less are only sold in family groups (see more on family groups below), together with their siblings and mother.

 Prices: